Gluing of Fourier-Mukai partners in a triangular spectrum and birational geometry: Fourier-Mukai loci and birational equivalence

-For this reason, $\phi_\ecal P$ will be said to be the \textbf{birational map associated to $\Phi_\ecal P$} and the image $\iota_X(U)$ of $U$ in $X$ will be said to be the \textbf{domain of definition} of $\Phi_{\ecal P}$.
-Note that closed points of the domain of definition of $\Phi_\ecal P$ consist precisely of closed points $x\in X$ with $\Phi_{\ecal P}(k(x))\iso k(y)$ for some $y \in Y$. \end{construction} \begin{remark} \ \begin{enumerate} \item The domain of definition of $\Phi_{\ecal P}$ does not necessarily agree with the domain of definition of $\phi_\ecal P$, i.e., the maximal open subset of $X$ to which $\phi_\ecal P$ can be extended, which is well-defined by the reduced-to-separated lemma.
-For example, see Lemma \ref{birational spherical} and Example \ref{K3}. \item Under the smoothness assumption, some parts of the construction can be simplified.
-Indeed, under the same notations as in Corollary \ref{improved h}, we can directly get canonical open immersions by requiring a sheaf homomorphism to respect canonical isomorphisms
+\end{proof} \begin{remark} Use the same notation as in Construction \ref{canonical open}. \begin{enumerate} \item The maximal domain of definition of $\Phi$ does not necessarily agree with the maximal domain of definition of $\phi_\Phi$, i.e., the maximal open subset of $X$ to which $\phi_\Phi$ can be extended, which is well-defined by the reduced-to-separated lemma.
+For example, see Lemma \ref{birational spherical} and Example \ref{K3}. \item We can construct the map more explicitly.
+Indeed, under the same notations as in Corollary \ref{improved h}, we can directly get an open immersion by setting a sheaf homomorphism to respect canonical ring isomorphisms